Ro0tReaper/RedPhanom/README.md

-**RedPhanom** is a modular red teaming and penetration testing toolkit written in Python, designed to streamline reconnaissance, exploitation, payload delivery, and obfuscation tasks.
-Built with extensibility and stealth in mind, RedPhanom equips offensive security professionals with a powerful command-line Swiss army knife for internal assessments, CTFs, and adversary simulations.
+**RedPhantom** is a modular red teaming and penetration testing toolkit written in Python, designed to streamline reconnaissance, exploitation, payload delivery, and obfuscation tasks.
+Built with extensibility and stealth in mind, RedPhantom equips offensive security professionals with a powerful command-line Swiss army knife for internal assessments, CTFs, and adversary simulations.

 ---